Real Effects of BPC-157 Peptide

 Evidence basedThis article is reviewed by medical professionals for the relevancy and accuracy of the content.
 Every article is evidence-based and contains references to peer-reviewed studies and academic research.

-What is BPC-157 peptide?
+What is BPC-157 Peptide?

 BPC-157, also known as L 14736, PL-10, or Bepecin, is a pentadecapeptide made of 15 amino acids.
 The abbreviation BPC stands for ‘Body Protection Compound’ and stems from its potential to enhance regenerative processes in animals.